-Article 10 of the Constitution includes 'participation of the people' as one of our national values.
+Article 10 (2) (a) of the Constitution of Kenya 2010, includes 'participation of the people' as one of our national values.
 Furthermore, Chapter four of the Constitution has several provisions addressing non-discrimination and specific application of rights concerning certain groups of people.

-In regard to governance, Article 196 of the Constitution requires the county assembly to conduct its business in public and to facilitate the participation and involvement of the public.
+With regard to governance, Article 196 of the Constitution requires the County Assembly to conduct its business in an open manner/in public and to facilitate the participation and involvement of the public.
 Thus to realize this, the county governments must take deliberate measures to ensure that the public is not excluded other than in circumstances provided by the law.
 County governments are expected to develop and pass a law grounded on concrete public participation processes.
 All Counties must ensure real and meaningful participation by citizens in governance and in development processes.